 - Cars will enter the valet line and school parking lot through the School Parking Entrance off of Mason Ave. - Cars will proceed into the school parking lot and have the option of parking and walking students to the Safety Zone or dropping students off in the valet line. - Parents who choose to park should enter the parking lot and park in spaces to the north of the Centennial Walkway.
 All students must be walked by parents, using the crossing zone (by Door #26), into the Safety Zone.
-Cars that are parked will exit the parking lot going north in the alley back to Mason Ave. - Parents dropping off in the valet line will follow along the Centennial Walkway and turn right into the alley.
+Cars that are parked will exit the parking lot going north (turning left) in the alley back to Mason Ave. - Parents dropping off in the valet line will follow along the Centennial Walkway and turn right into the alley.
 Cars in the Valet Line will follow the Line until it stops.
 Once the Valet Line stops, all students should unload from the passenger side of the vehicle and proceed to the Safety Zone.
-All cars exiting the Valet Line will use the alley going south and exit to Douglas Street. - Students should not be dropped off before the orange cones even if the valet line has stopped.
+All cars in the Valet Line exit to Douglas Street. - Students should only exit once your car is in the alley even if the valet line has stopped.